 Currently, all gas customers in NSW are entitled to have their gas supplied at regulated prices.
 The NSW Government has committed to extending regulation of retail gas prices until at least 30 June 2017 (the current regulatory periods finishes on 30 June 2016).
-If retail gas price regulation is removed, you will no longer be able to sign up for a regulated contract.
+On 1 July 2017, retail gas price regulation is set to be removed and you will no longer be able to sign up for a regulated contract.
 There is more information on this below.

 Regulated offer retailers are allocated specific districts across NSW.
 Regulated offer retailers only offer regulated prices in their allocated districts.

 For example, if your home is located in Origin Energy's regulated district, you will not be able to access a regulated offer from AGL.